rezasadid753/eventgram/README.md

 # 📅 EventGram – Your Telegram Event Assistant

+Meet EventGram - your smart Telegram bot for effortless event planning.
+Create, manage, and share events with ease, right inside Telegram.

 ## 🚀 About The Project

 Say goodbye to messy event planning and hello to **EventGram** – your friendly, automated Telegram event assistant!
 Whether you're managing a club, a study group, or organizing meetups, EventGram makes event creation and management a breeze.